 Generally, the executor of the estate will be named in the deceased’s will.
 However, there are many circumstances where this is not the case.
 If the victim deceased did not specifically name an executor in their will or died without a will, a court may appoint an executor.
 The same applies where the person named as executor in the will did not survive the deceased, is incapable of serving as executor, or does not want the responsibility of the role.
 Discuss any questions about the process of appointing an executor with your South Carolina wrongful death lawyer.

 Who Can Recover from a Wrongful Death Lawsuit in South Carolina?

 When a wrongful death lawsuit is successful, the monetary compensation awarded in damages goes to the deceased’s estate, where it is then distributed to the beneficiaries.
-However, there are significant differences between beneficiaries regarding how the damages are distributed.
+However, there are significant differences between beneficiaries in terms of how the damages are distributed.
 Distributions are made according to South Carolina’s intestacy laws, which ordinarily apply when a person dies without a will.

 Potential beneficiaries are broken down into tiers in South Carolina.
 If the deceased left a surviving spouse and children, the spouse receives half of the damages, and the other half is split between each surviving child equally.
 If the deceased left a spouse but no children, the spouse receives the entirety of the damages.